 Ten Can’t Miss Spots for Kids in Little Rock:

 1. Explore over 90 different, interactive S.T.E.A.M.
 (Science, Technology, Engineering, Arts, and Math) exhibits at the Museum of Discovery.
 Our children were so excited that upon entering, they literally spent about ten minutes running from station to station not knowing where to start!
 (Truth be told, so did my physics teacher husband, who gave his hard-to-earn stamp of approval to the interactive demonstrations led by staff educators.)
 There are SO many ways for kids (and adults) to learn about physics, geology, gemology, tornadoes, biology- the list could go on forever.
 The museum covers two floors and has six separate, themed areas.
 The daily schedule includes live, interactive demonstrations and educational programs.
-We had so much fun exploring the museum, I am dedicating a whole post to it in the near future.
+We had so much fun exploring the museum, I dedicated a whole post to the museum- read it here.
 Traveling with Kids: You could easily spend 2-3 hours in the museum and still not see or complete each exhibit.
 If we were local, I would absolutely get a family membership.
 No need for a stroller, as even toddlers will want to run from station to station (plus toddlers have their own “Room to Grow” area with a padded jungle gym, music station, and pretend pet clinic).
 There is a gift shop and a lunch room- no food served but tables and chairs to bring a picnic lunch.

 2. Learn about President William Jefferson Clinton, America’s 42nd president at the Clinton Center and Park.
 The three floor museum has dozens of exhibits ranging from a larger than life yearly timeline of Clinton’s eight years as president (my kids loved looking through the daily agenda binders and seeing what he did on the days that would become their birthdays) to the actual Cadillac limousine used by the Clintons to the Chihuly-created Christmas “tree” that was displayed during the holidays.
 My children also enjoyed sitting at a chair at the table in the Cabinet room and at the desk in the Oval Office, exactly replicated to look like it did on Clinton’s last day in office.
-We enjoyed our visit to the Center so much, I’ve devoted a whole post to it coming in a few weeks.
+We enjoyed our visit to the Center so much, I’ve devoted a whole post to it here.
 Traveling with Kids: Plan on spending at least two hours in the Center.
 There is a restaurant on site, open for lunch each day (and a fancier dinner at night Thursday- Saturday).
 You can bring the stroller for toddlers, but all artifacts are safely encased in glass, so it’s safe to let kids explore.

 3. Find ways to help end poverty in the world by exploring the Heifer Urban Farm.
 Heifer is an international company headquartered in Little Rock whose primary purpose is to end poverty and hunger.
 The Learning Center has several interactive exhibits teaching children about various ways to end hunger through market, trade, and education.
 The Center also offers family activities, arts and crafts, and a wide variety of field trip programs.
 There is a cafe serving lunch during the week.
 The 3.5 acre farm is home to goats, pot belly pigs, alpacas, chickens, turkeys, ducks, geese, and three active honey beehive and also includes a sustainable garden.
 Traveling with Kids: Plan to spend about an hour to an hour and a half in the Learning Center and Urban Garden.
 No need to bring the stroller, as kids will want to touch all the hands on exhibits.
 Keep a close eye on them in the barn, as the animals will stick their noses and mouths through the fences.
 The Center is open Monday through Saturday and is free to visit.